 At the beginning of his letter, Jude said that false teachers had crept in unaware.
 People were not using discernment which allowed false teaching and false teachers to come in unquestioned.
-Jude brings up the example of Michael the archangel in Jude 1:9-10 LSB “Michael the archangel, when he, disputing with the devil, was arguing about the body of Moses, did not dare pronounce against him a blasphemous judgment, but said, “The Lord rebuke you!”
-10 But these men blaspheme the things which they do not understand; and the things which they know by instinct, like unreasoning animals, by these things they are destroyed.”
+Jude brings up the example of Michael the archangel in Jude 1:9-10 TLV “But when Michael the archangel, disputing with the devil, was arguing about the body of Moses, he did not dare to render a judgment against him for slander, but said, “May the Lord rebuke you!”
+10 But these people slander whatever they do not understand.
+And whatever they do understand instinctively—like animals without reason—by these things they are destroyed.”

-In verses eleven through thirteen Jude gives us a complete profile of the character of a false teacher.
-“For they have gone the way of Cain, and for pay they have poured themselves into the error of Balaam, and perished in the rebellion of Korah.
-12 These are the men who are hidden reefs in your love feasts when they feast with you without fear, caring for themselves; clouds without water, carried along by winds; autumn trees without fruit, doubly dead, uprooted; 13 wild waves of the sea, casting up their own shame like foam; wandering stars, for whom the black darkness has been reserved forever.”
+In verses eleven through thirteen, Jude gives us a complete profile of the character of a false teacher.
+“Woe to them!
+For they went the way of Cain; they were consumed for pay in Balaam’s error; and in Korah’s rebellion they have been destroyed.
+12 These people are hidden rocky reefs at your love feasts—shamelessly feasting with you, tending only to themselves.
+They are waterless clouds, carried along by winds; fruitless trees in late autumn, doubly dead, uprooted; 13 wild waves of the sea, foaming up their own shame; wandering stars, for whom the gloom of utter darkness has been reserved forever.”

 Jude lists three examples of rebellion and twelve traits of a false teacher.
 I encourage you to read the accounts of the Old Testament as we will look briefly at each.
 Cain killed his brother out of anger after God did not accept his offering.
 Cain knew what God required, yet he invented his own offering.
-False teachers will invent ways of worshipping God to replace what is commanded in Scripture.
+False teachers will create ways of worshipping God to replace what is commanded in Scripture.

 False teachers embrace the error of Balaam.
 They are greedy and pervert the Scripture to endorse a lifestyle of greed.
-While there is biblical blessing and a right understanding of prosperity, false teachers put the emphasis on money.
-A good way to find out if you have fallen into the false understanding and application of blessing is to ask yourself, if God doesn’t answer my request can I still be content.
-Scripture says, godliness with contentment is great gain.
-If you find yourself standing in faith for material things more often than for the salvation of others, or if the teachers you listen to teach more on money than other subjects it may be an indication you are listening to teachers that have embraced the error of Balaam.
+While there is a biblical blessing and a proper understanding of prosperity, false teachers emphasize money.
+If you want to find out if you have fallen into the wrong interpretation and application of blessing, ask yourself, if God doesn’t answer my request, can I still be content?
+Scripture says godliness with contentment is great gain.
+If you find yourself standing in faith for material things more often than for the salvation of others, or if the teachers you listen to teach more on money than other subjects, it may be an indication you are listening to teachers that have embraced the error of Balaam.

 The third and final Old Testament example given is the rebellion of Korah.
 After he was not chosen as a priest, Korah recruited others to rebel against Moses with him.
-All these men were swallowed up by the earth.
+The earth swallowed up all these men.
 Korah has much in common with satan’s rebellion.
 We must watch for those who put the emphasis on their position and not God’s purpose.
-Jude then lists various characteristics of false teachers, men who are hidden reefs in your love feasts: Because these men snuck in unaware the people couldn’t tell their faith was slowly being lead to shipwreck.
+Jude then lists various characteristics of false teachers:

+Men who are hidden reefs in your love feasts: Because these men snuck in, unaware the people couldn’t tell their faith was slowly being led to shipwreck.